 I am the type of person that truly appreciates beautiful fashion.
 Attention to detail is never lost on me.
 If I could somehow parade around in costume on a daily basis I surely would.
 But let me clarify I am by no means an expert on fashion.
 That title belongs to my daughter.
 After all, this is primarily a blog about interior design.
-But I think there are a few DTA readers who might enjoy this post in its simplicity.
+But I think there are a few DTA readers who might enjoy this post on Colonial Style Fashions.

 Any purist would tell you that a post on colonial fashion should begin with the early period.

 So I bring you a few examples that I found while visiting Jamestown.

 The young lady is wearing a chemise, transition stay, skirt, apron and a plain cap.

 I have to say I was surprised to see as much color as I did.
 But if I am honest these early colonial fashions really hold no interest for me personally.

 Ah yes, my heart already has begun to beat faster.

 In colonial times one could tell your class merely by looking at the clothes you wore.
 Even by the buckles on your shoes.

 In the upper echelon of society, we have the Gentry.
 They are individuals who are high born or noble.
 They could also be quite successful merchants, doctors, lawyers, and ministers.
 Servants or slaves did much of their hard work leaving them time for such leisure activities as playing cards and gossiping.